 Hedges in the following locations also hold protected status:

-In addition, Surrey & Sussex Tree Surgery carries out hedge cutting services in Cranleigh and the neighbouring areas during times of the year that don’t conflict with the mating seasons of wild birds.
-Unless our tree surgeons can be 100% certain that a hedge does not contain an active nest, we avoid conducting hedge cutting work between April and August.
+Surrey & Sussex Tree Surgery undertakes hedge cutting work during periods that won’t conflict with the mating seasons of native bird species.
+Our tree surgeons have to be 100% certain that a hedge doesn’t contain an active nest, otherwise we avoid most types of hedge cutting between April and August.

-By doing so, we fulfil obligations as stated in Section 1 of the Wildlife and Countryside Act 1981; specifically, it is an offence to intentionally damage or destroy a wild bird’s nest, whether in the process of being built or in current use.
+In doing so, we fulfil obligations in Section 1 of the Wildlife and Countryside Act 1981.
+It is an offence to intentionally damage or destroy a wild bird nest, whether in the process of building or in current use.

 Surrey & Sussex Tree Surgery liaises with local authorities in Cranleigh, Guildford, Petworth and the South East region in advance of work where needed, making sure all forms of hedge cutting comply with current laws, rules and regulations.